 Most Importantly: Stay Safe

-As the storm continues to dump record amounts of rain across the Gulf states, the most obvious priority for those affected is to get to safety.
-After that, business owners can login to their phone system account and use some of the ideas mentioned above to communicate with customers and keep the business running.
-We hope that everyone stays safe and receives the help they need as they face this extraordinary storm.
+The most obvious priority for those affected is to get to safety.
+After that, business owners can log in to their phone system account and use some of the ideas mentioned above to communicate with customers and keep the business running.

 For more tips on preparing for future business emergencies, read our previous blog on 6 Simple Steps to Setup a Business Emergency Phone Plan.